balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 # Destroy (Blueprint)

-Deletes an existing record specified by `id` from the database forever and returns the values of the deleted record.
+Delete an existing record specified by `id` from the database forever, and respond with the deleted record.

 ```
 DELETE /:model/:record
 ```

-Destroys the model instance which matches the **id** parameter.
-Responds with a JSON object representing the newly destroyed instance.
+This destroys the record which matches the **id** parameter and responds with a JSON dictionary representing the destroyed instance.
 If no model instance exists matching the specified **id**, a `404` is returned.

-Additionally, a `destroy` event will be published to all sockets subscribed to the instance room.

-Consequently, all sockets currently subscribed to the instance will be unsubscribed from it.
+Additionally, a `destroy` event will be published to all sockets subscribed to the record room.
+And all sockets currently subscribed to the record will be unsubscribed from it.

 ### Parameters